munificent/craftinginterpreters/book/chunks-of-bytecode.md

 data from RAM, it pulls in a whole little bundle of adjacent bytes and stuffs them in the cache.

-If our program next requests some data close enough to be inside that *cache line*, our CPU runs like a well-oiled conveyor belt in a factory.
+If our program next requests some data close enough to be inside that cache line, our CPU runs like a well-oiled conveyor belt in a factory.
 We *really* want to take advantage of this.
-To get that, the way we represent code in memory should be dense and ordered like it's read.
+To use the cache effectively, the way we represent code in memory should be dense and ordered like it's read.

 Now look up at that tree.
 Those sub-objects could be <span name="anywhere">*anywhere*</span>.
 Every step the tree-walker takes where it